Klipper3d/klipper/docs/Kinematics.md

-Should the move contain only Z movement (ie, no XY movement at all) then the same math is used - just in this case the tower is parallel to the line of movement (its slope is 1.0).
+Should the move contain only Z movement (ie, no XY movement at all) then the same math is used - just in this case the tower is parallel to the line of movement.

 ### Stepper motor acceleration limits ###